LuisEduardoFrias/HttpC/README.md

 import express from 'express';
 import cors from 'cors';
 import morgan from 'morgan';
-// - Ayuda a httpc a crear un cliente HTTP para consumir los endpoints creados en Express. import gateway from 'httpc';
+// Help httpc create an HTTP client to consume the endpoints created in Express. import gateway from 'httpc';

 import Company from './models/company.js';